 "Truth is we follow God/we’ve always been behind him/the carnival is God/And may all Juggalos find Him," Violent J croons in the 2002 track, "Thy Unveiling."
 It turns out the murderous, hatchet-wielding, rape-fueled ninjas featured prominently throughout ICP’s oeuvre are intended to usher Juggalos into Shangri La, ICP’s heretical Heaven.

-Juggalo-ism is closer to a religion than anything else.
-There are Juggalo wedding ceremonies and funerals.
-Juggalos are baptized in Faygo Pop, a cheap Midwestern soda ICP throws into the crowd, take communion from one-hitters, and listen to homilies delivered by two men wearing vestments of black jeans and face paint.
+Juggalo-ism is closer to a religion than anything else, complete with wedding ceremonies and funerals.
+Fans are baptized in Faygo Pop, a cheap Midwestern soda ICP throws into the crowd, take communion from one-hitters, and listen to homilies delivered by two men wearing vestments of black jeans and face paint.
 The stage is the Juggalos’ altar, ICP records their catechism.